-We encrypt all data that goes between you and myosh using industry-standard SSL (Secure Sockets Layer), protecting your personal, confidential and safety data.
+We encrypt all data that goes between you and myosh using the industry-standard SSL/TLS, protecting your personal, confidential and safety data.
 Your data is also encrypted at rest when it is stored on our servers, and encrypted when we transfer it between data centres for backup and replication.

-myosh takes a “defence in depth” approach to protecting our systems and your data.
+myosh takes a defence-in-depth and breadth approach to protecting our systems and your data.
 Multiple layers of security controls protect access to and within our environment, including firewalls, intrusion protection systems and network segregation. myosh’s security services are configured, monitored and maintained according to industry best practice.
 We partner with industry-leading security vendors to leverage their expertise and global threat intelligence to protect our systems.

-We use multiple redundancy technologies for our hardware, networks, data centres and infrastructure.
+We use highly fault tolerant and redundant services wherever possible to achieve a high level of availability.
 These ensure that if any component fails, myosh will keep on running – with little or no disruption to your service.

 myosh has been designed to grow with your business.
-Our high performance servers, networks and infrastructure ensure we can deliver quality service to you and our hundreds of thousands of other users.
+Our highly scalable infrastructure ensures we can deliver a quality and responsive service to you and our global users.

 We’re constantly enhancing myosh, delivering new features and performance improvements.
 Updates are delivered frequently, with the majority of them being delivered without interrupting our service and disrupting users.

 A phishing email is a favoured way for cyber criminals to get access to your sensitive information, such as your usernames and passwords, credit card details, bank account numbers, etc. This kind of email may look as if it has come from a trustworthy source, but will attempt to trick you into: